elliot-wolf/mlb-attendance-plotting/README.md

 ```
 ![Pirates Attendance (raw) by Month (2013)](images/bar_by_time_ex2.png)

-- Pirates fans were used to watching a losing team, hence low attendance from March-May.
-Once they realized they had a talented team, fan attendance increased.
+- Pirates fans were used to watching a losing team, explaining the low attendance numbers from March-May.
+Once fans realized they had a talented team, attendance increased.

 ## bar_by_team()
 - Type `bar_by_team?` to see valid inputs.